kartoza/docker-geosafe/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-This way, as long as it is running, it will provides logs.
+This way, as long as it is running, it will provide logs.
 You can continue
 with your Django development workflow as usual.
-This is just to show on how to
+This is just to show how to
 run Django server from inside the container.
 If you're familiar with Docker,
 it is fairly straightforward to understand.

 Next, we need to run celery workers.
-It is recommended if
+It is recommendeded if
 you understand celery concepts.
-We have 3 workers needed for GeoSAFE.
+We need three workers for GeoSAFE.
-The first one is celery worker that handles Geonode tasks.
+The first celery worker handles Geonode tasks.

 ```
 # ssh into geonode celery container (exposed port is 9001 in the